 This information explains what to eat in phase 1 of the BRATT (Banana, Rice, Applesauce, Tea, Toast) diet.

 The BRATT diet limits foods you can eat.
-It’s important to work with your clinical dietitian nutritionist to meet your specific nutrition needs by getting enough calories, protein, and other nutrients.
+Talk with your clinical dietitian nutritionist about how to to meet your specific nutrition needs.
+Make sure to get enough calories, protein, and other nutrients.

-Fiber is a type of carbohydrate that your body can’t digest.
+Fiber is a type of carbohydrate that your body cannot digest.
 There are 2 main types of fiber:

-Soluble fiber.
-This type of fiber dissolves in water to make a gel.
+- Soluble fiber dissolves in water to make a gel.
 This can make your stool (poop) more solid.
 Soluble fiber is found in oats, peaches, bananas, and rice.
 These types of foods are recommended on a BRATT diet.

 Along with changing the types of foods you eat, it’s important to drink plenty of water, liquids, and soups.
-Drinks with electrolytes, such as sports drinks and clear nutritional supplement drinks, are good choices.
 Drinking lots of liquids will help you avoid dehydration (loss of body fluid).
+Drinks with electrolytes are good choices.
+These include sports drinks and clear nutritional supplement drinks.

 It’s best to drink most of your liquids between your meals, not with them.
 This helps you avoid getting too full during your meals.